giove91/arithmat/README.md

 * `ArithmeticMatroid(groundset, rank_function, multiplicity_function)`

   This is the simplest arithmetic matroid class, and derives from `ArithmeticMatroidMixin` and `RankMatroid`.
-  It differs from `RankArithmeticMatroid` only for the constructor.
   Example:
   ```sage
   E = [1,2,3,4,5]